53rd Fighter Squadron "Warhawks": 1940 - 1941

 On 22 June 1941, the 53rd Squadron accompanied 10 PZL.37 Łoś bombers that attacked the airfield of Cetatea Albă.
 The pilots of the squadron managed to shoot down 4 enemy aircraft, with the loss of 2 bombers to ground fire.
 A day later Constanța was attacked by Ilyushin DB-3 bombers.
 After the first wave of bombers managed to hit the port, Lt.
 Horia Agarici took off in the Hurricane with the engine overheating problems and managed to shoot down 3 bombers of the second wave before having to disengage in order to avoid destroying his engine.
 The same day, the squadron returned to Mamaia, and managed to shoot down a further 2 DB-3s.

-The defense of Dobrogea continued.
-Lieutenant Constantin "Bâzu" Cantacuzino was credited with a probable victory on 2 July 1941.
+The defense of Dobrogea continued with Lieutenant Constantin "Bâzu" Cantacuzino being credited with a probable victory on 2 July 1941.
 The 53rd Squadron was visited and congratulated by General Ion Antonescu for the 25 victories obtained in five days of effective fighting.
 In the first 10 days of fighting, the pilots of the squadron obtained 32 confirmed and 3 unconfirmed victories, with no losses.

 On 15 September 1941, a Hurricane patrol took off to accompany the airplane of Marshal Ion Antonescu, which was traveling to Nikolayev, where the funeral of General Eugen von Schobert, commander of the German 11th Army, was taking place.
 Once there, the Hurricane patrol flew over the funeral procession.

 The number of air victories at the end of 1941 was 52 aircraft, with a single loss in battle.

 1942 - 1944

 During 1942, the 53rd Squadron did not take part in further fighting on the Eastern Front.
 The squadron, which had been equipped with the Hawker Hurricane Mk.
-I, started converting to the IAR-80.
-Later it converted again to the Bf-109E, finally being equipped with Bf-109G fighters.
-The squadron left the 5th Fighter Group and was assigned to the joint German-Romanian unit I./JG 4 at Mizil, near Ploiești.
+I, started converting to the IAR 80.
+Later it converted again to the Bf 109E, finally being equipped with Bf 109G fighters.
+The squadron left the 5th Fighter Group and was assigned to the joint German-Romanian unit I./Jagdgeschwader 4 (JG 4) at Mizil, near Ploiești.
 The squadron was called 4./JG 4 by the Germans.
 During Operation Tidal Wave on 1 August 1943, the 53rd Squadron was credited with downing two B-24 bombers.

 In 1944, the squadron was integrated back into the 7th Fighter Group.
 On 19 April, the 7th Fighter Group (with the 53rd and 57th Squadrons) was transferred on the front in Moldavia, under the command of the 1st Air Corps.
 On 22 April they started to fly missions in the Târgu Frumos area.
+The squadron also scored the last victory over a Soviet aircraft when a Bf 109E shot down a Pe-2 on 24 August 1944, before the armistice of King Michael's Coup could fully come into effect.
 On 15 December 1944, the 53rd Squadron was disbanded, together with the 56th and 57th Squadrons and the command of the 1st Fighter Flotilla.